Case in point: most people think skin cancer only happens in older members of the population and young people are less at risk than others.

 Australia has one of the highest skin cancer rates in the world, so we need to be extra-vigilant.

-Since 2005, Molemap by Dermatologists has been a trusted provider of advanced melanoma detection and surveillance services in Australia.
-Using the most thorough and trusted skin cancer detection technology in the world, our registered nurse melanographers provide Spot Checks, Skin Checks, and Full Body Molemaps.
+Since 2005, MoleMap has been a trusted provider of advanced melanoma detection and surveillance services in Australia.
+Using the most thorough and trusted skin cancer detection technology in the world, our registered nurse melanographers provide Spot Checks, Skin Checks, and Full Body MoleMaps.
 Our team of highly trained and independent dermatologists, who work remotely, are experts at diagnosing early stage melanoma.